-To demonstrate our commitment to developing a Culture of Respect, we have made Diversity and Inclusion one of Main Line Health’s core values that already includes Patient Safety, Compassion, Participation, Innovation, Excellence, Integrity and Communication.
+Diversity, Respect, Equity & Inclusion are core values at Main Line Health along with Patient Safety, Compassion, Participation, Innovation, Excellence, Integrity and Communication.
 Together, these values guide us in providing a superior health care experience and improving the quality of life in our communities.

 Our commitment to recruiting and retaining a diverse workforce